cmabdullah/Recursion/README.md

 ## Problem 15:

-Write a recursive solution to find the second maximum number from a given set of integers.
+Write a recursive solution to find the second maximum number from a given set of integers.(panding)[CSC 349: Design and Analyis of Algorithms](http://users.csc.calpoly.edu/~dekhtyar/349-Spring2010/lectures/lec03.349.pdf)

 Input: <br />